matthid/Yaaf.AdvancedBuilding/README.md

 The setup for this is not trivial and having an idea of FAKE (http://fsharp.github.com/FAKE) and paket (http://fsprojects.github.io/Paket/) helps.
 We assume in this quick intro guide that you are able to setup a simple project with FAKE (without ProjectScaffold).

-We also assume that you have a project named `Yaaf.Project` already setup with `FAKE` and paket with the following folder structure:
+We also assume that you have a project named `Yaaf.Project` already setup with `FAKE` and `Paket` with the following folder structure:

 ```
 - .paket (paket folder)